ADIKURWA/ESP32Marauder/Evil-Portal-Workflow.md

 1. Select an html file from [this page](https://github.com/bigbrodude6119/flipper-zero-evil-portal/tree/main/portals)
 2. Rename the file to `index.html`
 3. Place the file on the root of your ESP32 SD card

 **OR**
 1. Place all HTML files from [this page](https://github.com/bigbrodude6119/flipper-zero-evil-portal/tree/main/portals) on your SD card root
 2. Use `evilportal -c sethtml <html.html>` to select any of the acquired HTML files

+**OR**
+1. Place all HTML files from [this page](https://github.com/bigbrodude6119/flipper-zero-evil-portal/tree/main/portals) on your SD card root
+2. Use [Select EP HTML File](https://github.com/justcallmekoko/ESP32Marauder/wiki/select-ep-html-file) to select any of the acquired HTML files

 ## Prepare Your AP Configuration
 Select one of the following options to proceed.
 Keep in mind, Marauder's default AP name selection priority is as follows: